Since school has resumed, I’ve brought back one of my favorite weekend traditions — cooking a cozy dinner for the family on Sunday evening.

 Your New Go-To Meatball Recipe

-The recipe for Italian Wedding Soup is sponsored by my friends at the National Pork Board and features the aforementioned juicy ground pork meatballs.
+What makes this recipe special is the aforementioned juicy ground pork meatballs.
 Get ready to immediately replace your go-to meatball recipe after one bite of these super tender meatballs – they’re like little flavor bombs.
 We usually use ground pork in Asian dishes, though I love giving it an Italian spin – pork is extremely versatile.

 Now, I prefer teeny tiny meatballs in my Italian Wedding Soup so I use a teaspoon to scoop up the ground pork mixture – you’ll get about 75 mini meatballs in total (this is where having a free Sunday afternoon comes in handy!)
 It means, though, that you’ll get a yummy meatball in each bite of soup vs having two or three giant meatballs per bowl that you have to ration.